- Phone+47 55 58 83 72+47 908 92 762

 - 2018.
 Body silhouettes as a tool to reflect obesity in the past.
 PLOS ONE.
 1-13.

 - 2018.
 Asthma and COPD overlap (ACO) is related to a high burden of sleep disturbance and respiratory symptoms: Results from the RHINE and Swedish GA2LEN surveys.
+PLOS ONE.
 1-10.

 - 2018.
 Associations of fathers and their offsprings weight gain With non-allergic asthma.